The time has finally come for me to reveal how well my new Amazon FBA business is going.

 A Good Move: Shifting Focus Away from the Authority Site Project

 Perrin and I spent nearly a year trying to build up an authority site and publishing Kindle books.
-In one month, the income was up near $3,000 (when one of our books hit some best seller lists); however, most months hovered around $1,000 per month.
+In one month, the income of our self published Amazon book was up near $3,000 (when one of our books hit some best seller lists); however, most months hovered around $1,000 per month.

 Don't get me wrong, $1,000 per month is nice to have.
 But the growth was too slow and I saw more potential to quickly grow a business with Amazon FBA.

 So, back in April, we decided to no longer focus on building up our authority site.

 At the time, we got a little bit of push back from some readers and of course we even wondered ourselves if that was a good move.
 We had basically gone from focusing on our established authority site to an unproven Amazon FBA business.

 However, I knew deep down that the upside potential of our authority site after a couple years of effort was only around $10,000 per month.
 On the other hand, I could easily see that the potential of an FBA business could be six figures per MONTH with less than 2 years of effort.

 As a result, I made the call to switch our efforts, and I'm SO happy that I did.
 Trying to generate revenue with our Authority site was like pulling teeth; whereas generating revenue with our brand new FBA business is comparatively a piece of cake.

 I've already made 3 times the revenue with Amazon FBA in 2.5 months of selling, than I made in about a year from our Authority site.
 I think it was a really good decision to turn away from the struggle of the authority site, to the Amazon business.

 I think this is a lesson that anyone should learn.
 If you have been struggling to build a business for a year and you are still not seeing good returns, perhaps it's time to try something new.